rochak-ms/Generate-Team-Profile/README.md

 ## Tests

 ```
-No Test Provided
+npm test
 ```

 ## Questions

 #

 If you have any questions about the project, please contact me at rochak.ms@gmail.com.
-Or you can fine me [Here](https://github.com/rochak-ms) on GitHub.
+Or you can find me [Here](https://github.com/rochak-ms) on GitHub.